The Scottish government wants to appoint a "named person" to monitor the welfare of every child in Scotland.

 In the vast majority of cases, the named person would be a midwife, health visitor, head teacher, deputy head teacher or guidance teacher, depending on the age of the child.

 Other organisations, such as independent or grant-aided schools and the Scottish Prison Service (for young people held in custody), will also have a legal requirement to make a named person available to the children and young people in their care.

 The Scottish government says that children and families are likely to see little difference, with the legislation merely formalising the role that these professionals already have.

-According to the Scottish government, the named person will be available to "listen, advise and help a child or young person and their family".
+According to the Scottish government, the named person would be available to "listen, advise and help a child or young person and their family".

-They will also provide direct support and help the child and their family access other services, for example speech and language therapists or bereavement counselling services.
+They would also provide direct support and help the child and their family access other services, for example speech and language therapists or bereavement counselling services.

-The named person will also be responsible for helping families to address any concerns as early as possible in order to prevent them becoming more serious.
+The named person would also be responsible for helping families to address any concerns as early as possible in order to prevent them becoming more serious.

-But the government has stressed that the named person will only offer advice or support in response to a request from a child or parent, or when "wellbeing needs are identified".
+But the government has stressed that the named person would only offer advice or support in response to a request from a child or parent, or when "wellbeing needs are identified".

-Other organisations or professionals such as a GP will share information with the named person if they believe it is likely to help safeguard the child's welfare.
+Other organisations or professionals such as a GP would share information with the named person if they believe it is likely to help safeguard the child's welfare.

-This will be done in discussion with the child and their parents, unless there is a child protection concern.
+This would be done in discussion with the child and their parents, unless there was a child protection concern.